Arguments for Utilitarianism

 Humans are masters of self-deception and motivated reasoning.
 If something benefits us personally, it’s all too easy to convince ourselves that it must be okay.
 We are also more easily swayed by the interests of more salient or sympathetic individuals (favoring puppies over pigs, for example).
 To correct for such biases, it can be helpful to force impartiality by imagining that you are looking down on the world from behind a “veil of ignorance”.
 This veil reveals the facts about each individual’s circumstances in society—their income, happiness level, preferences, etc.—and the effects that each choice would have on each person, while hiding from you the knowledge of which of these individuals you are.8 To more fairly determine what ideally ought to be done, we may ask what everyone would have most personal reason to prefer from behind this veil of ignorance.
 If you’re equally likely to end up being anyone in the world, it would seem prudent to maximize overall well-being, just as utilitarianism prescribes.9

-It’s an interesting question how much weight we should give to the verdicts that would be chosen, on self-interested grounds, from behind the veil.
-The veil thought experiment serves to highlight how utilitarianism gives equal weight to everyone’s interests, in unbiased fashion.
+How much weight we should give to the verdicts that would be chosen, on self-interested grounds, from behind the veil?
+The veil thought experiment highlights how utilitarianism gives equal weight to everyone’s interests, without bias.
 That is, utilitarianism is just what we get when we are beneficent to all: extending to everyone the kind of careful concern that prudent people have for their own interests.10 But it may seem question-begging to those who reject welfarism, and so deny that interests are all that matter.
-For example, the veil thought experiment clearly doesn’t speak to the question of whether non-sentient life or natural beauty has intrinsic value.
-It’s restricted to that sub-domain of morality that concerns what we owe to each other, where this includes just those individuals over whom our veil-induced uncertainty about our identity extends: presently existing sentient beings, perhaps.11 Accordingly, any verdicts reached on the basis of the veil of ignorance will still need to be weighed against what we might yet owe to any excluded others (such as future generations, or non-welfarist values).
+For example, the veil thought experiment clearly doesn’t speak to whether non-sentient life or natural beauty has intrinsic value.
+It’s restricted to that sub-domain of morality that concerns what we owe to each other, where this includes just those individuals over whom our veil-induced uncertainty about our identity extends: presently existing sentient beings, perhaps.11 Accordingly, any verdicts reached via the veil of ignorance will still need to be weighed against what we might yet owe to any excluded others (such as future generations, or non-welfarist values).

 Still, in many contexts other factors will not be relevant, and the question of what we morally ought to do will reduce to the question of how we should treat each other.
 Many of the deepest disagreements between utilitarians and their critics concern precisely this question.
 And the veil of ignorance seems relevant here.
 The fact that some action is what everyone affected would personally prefer from behind the veil of ignorance seems to undermine critics’ claims that any individual has been mistreated by, or has grounds to complain about, that action.